FluidTYPO3/fluidpages/README.md

 }
 ```

+Actions which do not exist do not get called.
+If a template file exists but has no corresponding controller action, the default
+Fluid Pages PageController does the job instead.

 In every way this controller is a regular controller with just a few added internal properties.
 However, some parts of the view
 does get overridden and may not act the way you expect.
 One such concern: do not attempt to override the `viewObjectName` - this
 object name has already been overriddden by Flux (serving as base of Fluid Pages) and overriding it again may cause ill effects,